Pdawg-bytes/BitwiseSharp/README.md

 // Attempts to create a new symbol called "name" with the value 40.
 This will return false if the symbol is already defined. envCtx.TryCreateVariable("name", 40);

-// ouput will contain the value 40.
+// output will contain the value 40.
 This will return false if the symbol does not exist.
 System.Numerics.BigInteger output;
 envCtx.TryGetVariable("name", out output);